High cholesterol-Symptoms, causes, and treatment.

 If you have a history of high cholesterol or heart disease in your family, your doctor may want to check on you more often.
 Blood tests are used for cholesterol assessment following an overnight fast.
 In the blood test, they will measure total cholesterol, LDL cholesterol, HDL cholesterol, and triglycerides.
 Your healthcare provider may also calculate your cholesterol ratio, which compares your total cholesterol to your HDL cholesterol.

-If your cholesterol levels are high, your healthcare provider may recommend further testing or Treatment.
+If your cholesterol levels are high, your healthcare provider may recommend further testing or treatment.

 They may also recommend lifestyle changes, such as dietary and increased physical activity, to help manage cholesterol levels.
 In some cases, medication may also be necessary to manage cholesterol levels effectively.
-Commonly prescribed medications include statins, which can help reduce LDL cholesterol levels, and fibrates, which can help lower triglyceride levels.
+Commonly prescribed medications include stations, which can help reduce LDL cholesterol levels, and vibrates, which can help lower triglyceride levels.
 By getting regular cholesterol screenings, you can identify and manage high cholesterol levels early before they lead to more severe health problems.

 Talk to your healthcare provider about how often you should have your cholesterol levels checked and how to manage your cholesterol levels.